-- Local tour operator Kinnon & Co. is into unashamed Australiana at its riverside bush camp, including lovely stew, damper, billy tea stirred, not swung, and without gum leaves (blame Workplace Health and Safety), bush poetry and more.
+- Local tour operator Kinnon & Co. (aka Outback Pioneers) is into unashamed Australiana at its riverside bush camp, including lovely stew, damper, billy tea stirred, not swung, and without gum leaves (blame Workplace Health and Safety), bush poetry and more.
 Take an Esky for your alcohol needs.

-- Another operator, the long-established Outback Aussie Tours, also has a bush camp and offers a cruise, dinner and show, focused on a more sophisticated, table-service menu and live music.
+- Another operator, the long-established Outback Aussie Tours, also have a bush camp and offer a cruise, dinner and show, focused on a more sophisticated, table-service menu and live music.
 They’re licensed, too!

 Whichever of these you choose, you’ll get to cruise the Thomson, which is quite something in the middle of the outback.
 Back to everyday reality, you must watch for roos on the way towards Ilfracombe.
 Believe it, they’re waiting for you.

 Have you covered the Longreach to Blackall track?
 Share your experiences in the comments below.

 This post was originally published in 2016 and was updated on 8 March 2018.